Grand Theft Auto III: Gameplay

-Players control the mute criminal Claude.
+The player controls the mute criminal Claude.
 Throughout the story, Claude meets various characters from the criminal underworld.
-As players complete missions for different gangs and criminal organisations, fellow gang members will often defend players, while rival gang members will recognise players and subsequently shoot on sight.
-While free roaming the game world, players may engage in activities such as a vigilante minigame, a firefighting activity, a paramedic service and a taxi cab service.
-Completion of these activities grants context-specific rewards to the player; for example, completing the vigilante mission allows players to bribe police after committing a crime, reducing the wanted level by one star per bribe.
+As the player completes missions for different gangs and criminal organisations, fellow gang members will often defend them, while rival gang members will recognise them and shoot on sight.
+While free roaming the world, the player may engage in activities such as a vigilante minigame, a firefighting activity, a paramedic service and a taxi service.
+Completion of these activities grants context-specific rewards to the player; for example, completing the vigilante mission allows them to bribe police after committing a crime, reducing the wanted level by one star per bribe.

-Combat in Grand Theft Auto III was reworked to allow players to perform drive-by shootings by viewing sideways in a car.
+Combat in Grand Theft Auto III was reworked to allow the player to perform drive-by shootings by viewing sideways in a car.

-Players can use melee attacks, firearms and explosives to fight enemies.
+The player can use melee attacks, firearms and explosives to fight enemies.
 The firearms include weapons such as the Micro Uzi, an M16 rifle and a flamethrower.
-The game's three-dimensional environment allows a first-person view while aiming with the sniper rifle, rocket launcher and the M16 rifle.
-In addition, the game's combat was reworked to allow players to commit drive-by shootings by facing sideways in a vehicle.
-The game gives players a wide variety of weapon options—they can be purchased from local firearms dealers, found on the ground, retrieved from dead enemies, or found scattered around the city.
+The three-dimensional environment allows a first-person view while aiming with the sniper rifle, rocket launcher and the M16 rifle.
+In addition, combat was reworked to allow the player to commit drive-by shootings by facing sideways in a vehicle.
+The player is given a wide variety of weapon options—they can be purchased from local firearms dealers, found on the ground, retrieved from dead enemies, or found scattered around the city.

 Plot

-Small-time criminal Claude is betrayed and shot by his girlfriend Catalina (voiced by Cynthia Farrell) during a bank heist outside Liberty City.
-Claude is arrested but escapes during his transfer to prison when members of the Colombian Cartel ambush his transport to abduct another prisoner.
-During his escape, Claude befriends explosives expert and fellow convict 8-Ball (Guru), who shelters Claude and introduces him to the Leone Mafia family for work.

-Claude assists the Mafia with various operations, including winning a gang war against a local group of Triads, earning him the respect of Don Salvatore Leone (Frank Vincent).
-After learning the Cartel are creating and selling a new street drug called SPANK to fund their expansion into Liberty City, Salvatore orders Claude to destroy their floating drug lab.
-Claude accomplishes this with 8-Ball's help.
+Small-time criminal Claude is betrayed and shot by his girlfriend Catalina (voiced by Cynthia Farrell) during a bank heist in Liberty City.
+Claude survives, but is arrested and convicted; en route to prison, his transport is attacked by members of the Colombian Cartel, who abduct another prisoner.
+Claude escapes with a fellow convict, explosives expert 8-Ball (Guru), who introduces him to the Leone Mafia family.
+Claude begins working for the Mafia, running various errands and eventually helping them win a gang war against the local Triads, which earns him the respect of Don Salvatore Leone (Frank Vincent).
+After learning the Cartel are creating and selling a new street drug called SPANK to fund their expansion into Liberty City, Salvatore orders Claude to destroy their floating drug lab, which he accomplishes with 8-Ball's help.